riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 Our styling is gone and our publication for listing customers is failing due to the custom check code not being available.

-Let's update our package file so that we can get our original look and feel back along with our publication back working.
+Let's update our package file so that we can get our original look and feel back and get the publication working again.

 #####/packages/customertracker-core/package.js
 {% highlight JavaScript %}